-- Tested the effectiveness of the design and implementation of the internal control mechanism in relation to revenue recognition. - Conducted trend analysis for the top ten customers, including comparison of customer lists and sales revenue between the current period and the most recent period as well as the same period last year, in order to assess whether there is any significant irregularity, and to identify and analyze the reasons for any material changes. - Performed random sample checking on the sales transactions of the year to evaluate the authenticity of these transactions, the correctness of the recognized amount of sales revenue and the reasonableness of the timing of recording. - Reviewed samples of sales transactions for a specified period before and after the end of the year to assess whether the timing of revenue recognition is appropriate.
+- Tested the effectiveness of the design and implementation of the internal control mechanism about revenue recognition. - Conducted trend analysis for the top ten customers, including a comparison of customer lists and sales revenue between the current period and the most recent period as well as the same period last year, to assess whether there is any significant irregularity, and to identify and analyze the reasons for any material changes. - Performed random sample checking on the sales transactions of the year to evaluate the authenticity of these transactions, the correctness of the recognized amount of sales revenue and the reasonableness of the timing of recording. - Reviewed samples of sales transactions for a specified period before and after the balance sheet date to assess whether the timing of revenue recognition is appropriate.